-In a post-COVID-19 world though, this is now our policy.
-If you write us one calendar month before your course is held, you can switch dates for free, as long as we still have space.
+In a post-COVID-19 world though, this is now our policy: If you write us you can switch dates for free, as long as we still have space.
 This credit is non-transferable between people but it never expires.
 Come whenever you can.
 If you book a date by mistake,write us and we’ll switch you to the proper date you intended, no problem (no need to cancel payment and rebook).

 No. Those that take our Lecce course stay in bed and breakfasts in the city of Lecce (we help you book all of it).
 The castle is not only an hour south of Lecce, it’s a completely different format for a class (those that attend classes at the castle stay at the castle).

 We don’t know until they arrive.
 (Just like we know very little about you).
 So far we have had students from 59 different countries.
 Our students are open, curious and very well-travelled.
 Statistically, you’ll make life-long friends while you are here.

 Most international destinations fly into Rome.
 In our fifteen years of experience, flying into Roma is by far the easiest way to arrive in Italy.
 Getting to Lecce from Rome is as easy as jumping on the high speed trains from Rome ’s primary train terminal (Termini station).
 The new, high-tech Freccia trains depart from Roma Termini for Lecce several times a day.

 Flying into local airports has been problematic in the past, mostly for delayed arrival of luggage.
 As always, you’re free to arrive however you like and this information is only here to alert you of our past experiences over our history in the travel business.